Tour start → end dates | Price | Enquire |

 Included Activities: Mikumi National Park – 4×4 Game Drive

-Please Note: You may upgrade your accommodation and Wi-Fi for tonight’s camp.
+Please Note: You may upgrade your accommodation and Wifi is available for tonight’s camp.

-You will travel approximately 10 to 12 hours to reach your camp site at Chitimba upon entering Malawi.
+Today we travel into Malawi and onto Chitimba situated on the shores of Lake Malawi.
 The country of Malawi is known as the ‘warm heart of Africa’ due to its lake, which occupies almost a fifth of the country and provides a livelihood to many Malawians.
 The lake is home to many fishermen, fish traders, canoe and net makers, as well as canoe and net makers.
 During the early morning hours, fishermen use bwatos (dugout canoes made from hollowed tree trunks) to fish on the still lake.

 Meals: Breakfast, Lunch, Dinner